jrcastropy/docker-nginx-scale/README.md

 ### First step if to Clone this repo to your server

 ### Point your domain to the server with A records
-- Create 'A' record to ubuntu server with "@" as hostname
+- Create 'A' record to ubuntu server's IP address with "@" as hostname
-- Create 'A' record to ubuntu server with "www" as hostname
+- Create 'A' record to ubuntu server's IP address with "www" as hostname

 ### Update Ubuntu Server
 [Update Ubuntu](https://www.cyberciti.biz/faq/upgrade-update-ubuntu-using-terminal/)